-- Do not clean using water, solvents, cleaning fluids or oils.
-Do not take your hearing aid apart or insert a cleaning tool inside of them. - Using the cleaning tool included inside your charger, brush or wipe debris from microphone, wax guard, sound outlet, and charging contacts. - 3.
+- Do not clean using water, solvents, cleaning fluids, or oils.
+Do not take your hearing aid apart or insert a cleaning tool inside of them. - 2.
+Using the cleaning tool included inside your case, brush or wipe debris from microphone, wax guard, and sound outlet. - 3.
 Wipe hearing aids daily over a soft cloth to prevent damage should they drop to a hard surface.
 If the hearing aid falls/drops onto a hard surface, it could cause the shell or casing to break and/or become damaged.
 This includes mechanical stress or shock of the device.